Wham! (Netflix) review – a playful, joyous and loving exploration of a friendship full of colour

 Director Chris Smith aims to answer these questions through archive footage and audio interviews with Ridgeley and Michael (who recorded many of his thoughts before he died in 2016).
 The result is an upbeat and affectionate portrait of two boys who achieved the dreams of stardom they talked about endlessly as teens.
 It’s a story of undying friendship, hidden trauma, and sacrifice that isn’t afraid to explore the darker corners of Wham!’s meteoric rise.

 However, despite the intimacy of the conversations, archive footage and the youthful exuberance of Wham! you can’t help but feel we are still missing parts of the story as Smith’s delightful documentary ends.
-But as a celebration of two friends who defied the negativity of the pop press and loudly exclaimed ‘Choose Life’ Wham! is, like them, playful, joyous and full of colour.
+But as a celebration of two friends who defied the negativity of the pop press and loudly exclaimed ‘Choose Life,’ Wham! is, like them, playful, joyous and full of colour.

 Follow Us